isaacs/joyent-node-on-smart-example/README.md

     [ Sep 14 01:09:07 Enabled. ]
     [ Sep 14 01:09:07 Executing start method ("/home/admin/local/bin/node /home/admin/hello-world/server.js"). ]

-And hitting the site in a web browser shows it working.
+And hitting the site in a web browser or `curl http://127.0.0.1/` should show it working.